 Image reconstruction was done using an optical fiber position sensor (MR338-Y10C10, Micronor, Camarillo, CA, USA) integrated into the knee device.
-This optical sensor precisely measured the knee rotation angle which was then converted to an electrical signal that was sampled simultaneously with the MRI scanner's trigger signal using a RedLab 1208LS USB-based data acquisition module (Meihaus Electronic GmbH).
-By synchronizing the knee rotation angles with the start of each k-space repetition the radial golden-angle k-space data was then sorted into 2-degree intervals of knee rotation [19].
+This optical sensor precisely measured the knee rotation angle, which was then converted to an electrical signal that was sampled simultaneously with the MRI scanner's trigger signal using a USB-based data acquisition module (RedLab 1208LS, Meihaus Electronic GmbH).
+By synchronizing the knee rotation angles with the start of each k-space repetition, the radial golden-angle k-space data were then sorted into two degree intervals of knee rotation [19].
 This process was repeated for the entire range of motion, ensuring comprehensive coverage.
-Image reconstruction was carried out using the RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [20].
-This open-source software package is specifically designed for reconstructing non-Cartesian MRI data, employing advanced algorithms to handle the radially sampled k-space data efficiently.
-Specifically, the Alternating Direction Method of Multipliers algorithm within RIESLING was employed, with Total Generalized Variation regularization.
+Image reconstruction was performed using the RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [20].
+This open-source software package is specifically designed for reconstructing non-Cartesian MRI data, employing advanced algorithms to efficiently handle the radially sampled k-space data.
+Specifically, the “Alternating Direction Method of Multipliers” algorithm within RIESLING was used, with “Total Generalized Variation” regularization.
 A regularization strength of 0.05 was used, which was empirically determined to balance noise suppression and edge sharpness.
-Image reconstruction was performed separately for flexion (downward leg movement) and extension (upward leg movement) to account for potential differences in biokinematics.
+Image reconstruction was performed separately for knee extension (upward leg movement) and knee flexion (downward leg movement) to account for biomechanical differences.

 The final reconstructed 2D-CINE datasets had a varying number of frames based on each participant's achievable range of motion.
-Figure 1 shows a series of reconstructed frames from a single dataset, showcasing the progression of knee motion during flexion-extension cycles and the available input data for subsequent segmentation and tracking.
+Figure 1 shows a series of reconstructed frames from a single dataset, showcasing the progression of knee motion from a flexed position, to extended position, back to flexed position, which are used subsequently as the input data for bone segmentation and tracking.

-2.2 Semi-automated bone tracking
+2.2 Semi-Automated Bone Tracking

-For semi-automatic bone tracking of the tibia and femur the following tracking algorithm was implemented in Python (v.3.11.5):
+For semi-automated tracking of the tibia and femur, the following tracking algorithm was implemented in Python (v.3.11.5):

 (I) Edge Detection: The Canny edge detection algorithm was applied to each frame to identify the boundaries of the tibia and femur [21].
-Parameters such as gradient thresholds and Gaussian blur strength were manually optimized to effectively isolate the bone edges.
+Parameters such as gradient thresholds and Gaussian blur strength were optimized manually to isolate the bone edges.
 This step resulted in binary images highlighting the detected edges, including the interior cortical bone boundaries.

-(II) Edge Labeling: Connected-component labeling [22] was then performed on the binary edge images to isolate specific structural features and distinguish the desired interior cortical bone edges from other detected edges.
+(II) Edge Labeling: Connected-component labeling [22] was performed on the binary edge images to isolate specific structural features and distinguish the desired interior cortical bone edges from other detected edges.
 The labeling algorithm's connectivity parameters were carefully selected to ensure that each bone's interior edge was assigned a consistent label across the entire image stack.
-In Steps I and II, the edge detection and labeling parameters were optimized once for the given image contrast and resolution, then applied consistently across all datasets and frames.
+In steps I and II, the edge detection and labeling parameters were optimized once for the given image contrast and resolution, and then applied consistently across all datasets and frames.

 (III) Reference Point Extraction: A set of reference points was established along the labeled edges of the tibia and femur in the initial frame (fully flexed position).
 The process began by identifying the most distal point of each bone and then sorting the edge points using a greedy nearest neighbor algorithm [23].
-Thee sorted points were then downsampled to 50-80 equidistant points using cubic spline interpolation [24].
+The sorted points were then downsampled to 50-80 equidistant points using cubic spline interpolation [24].
 By establishing these reference points in the initial frame, a template of equidistant points along the bone edges was created that could be transformed to match the bone positions in subsequent frames, facilitating the tracking of bone movement throughout the motion sequence.